 Also, never assume that it is safe to address all the charge details with family and friends.
 Your first conversation needs to be with a superb DUI attorney.
 They will discuss what can and cannot be said and will most likely speak on your behalf going forward.

-The Story of a DUI Charge
+An Example of a DUI Charge

-A tale of an unforeseen outcome may help you best understand why your first step should be to contact a lawyer if law enforcement charges you with DUI Here is a narrative to remember.
+A tale of an unforeseen outcome may help you best understand why your first step should be to contact a lawyer if law enforcement charges you with DUI, here is a narrative to remember: